phonegap/phonegap-app-developer/tests/www/README.md

 This project is a set of automated & manual tests that test Cordova core functionality.

 To set up the project, use `cordova-mobile-spec/createmobilespec/createmobilespec.js`.
+See the README.md in that directory.

 ### Requirements ###